 “Ceria.
 You nearly scared the piss out of me.”

 “Better that than you screaming.
 What are you looking at?”

-Carefully, Sostrom edged to one site and raised his staff higher so Ceria could get a look at what he was seeing.
-The white light illuminated a dark stone wall, but etched into it deeply were…
+Carefully, Sostrom edged to one side and raised his staff higher so Ceria could get a look at what he was seeing.
+The blue-white light illuminated a dark stone wall, but etched into it deeply were…

 “Something like that.
 It’s not magic—at least, no runes I’ve seen before.
 But what language it is I can’t tell for the life of me.”

 Ceria stared up at the strange words, if words they were.
 She was familiar with several written languages and she had travelled far and wide, but for all that, she had never seen this style of writing.
 She beckoned, and Olesm softly padded over with the other adventurers following.